Chhatrola-Rohit/TextUtils/README.md

 # TextUtils
-A Small Tool for Text analyzing
+A Small Tool for Text analyzing.
-It is my Django Python practice Project
+It is my Django Python practice Project ,
-In This project we can format the text or any strings I used bootstrap for give the some beautiful looks to project
+In This project we can format the text or any strings, I used bootstrap for give the some beautiful looks to project

 *functionality of this project